Skip to content

 5. Unified Response:

-• The aggregated data is returned to the client as a single JSON response, which could look something like this:
+• The aggregated data is returned to the client as a single JSON response:

 {